ritamxy/Coding-Test/README.md

 - address
 - phone

-## InternalPage
+## Internal Page

-It is a display page after users sign In successfully.
+It is a display page after users sign in successfully.

 ## Toggle password visibility